Origins

 The twentieth century

-After Alphonse' death in 1905, his son Edouard (1868-1949), took over the firm, followed by his son, Guy (1909-2007).
+After Alphonse' death in 1905, his son Edouard (1868-1949), took over the firm.
+During the Second World War, James’s grandsons and business heirs, Edouard and Robert, were forced to leave Paris.
+Their business was largely left in the hands of their Amsterdam agent, Auerbach, whose firm was incorporated into N V Commissie en Handelsbank.
+Edouard’s son, Guy (1909-2007) joined the business.
 The bank’s industrial concerns continued to play a major role throughout the 20th century.
 Following French government reform of banking regulations, de Rothschild Frères became Banque Rothschild, a limited-liability company in 1967.
 Banque Rothschild was created on January 1st 1968, functioning as a deposit bank.
 In 1969 Guy de Rothschild was the chairman; Alain de Rothschild and Elie de Rothschild were vice-chairmen and cousin Evelyn de Rothschild was on the board.
 At Easter 1970, a new modern bank building was inaugurated at 21 rue Laffitte, Paris.
 As the only remaining Rothschild houses, the London business, N M Rothschild & Sons Limited and Banque Rothschild began increasingly to undertake joint ventures.
 Between 1981-1982, Banque Rothschild, was one of 39 to be nationalised by the French government, and the Rothschilds were obliged to leave the rue Laffitte.
 The bank founded by James de Rothschild as de Rothschild Frères became Compagnie Européenne de Banque.

 The French business after nationalisation